JuliaIBPM/ImmersedLayers.jl/README.md

 # ImmersedLayers.jl
-_Tools for immersing surfaces and their operations in Cartesian grids_
+_Tools for solving partial differential equations by immersing surfaces and their operations in Cartesian grids_

 | Documentation | Build Status |
 |:---:|:---:|